AMICI-dev/AMICI/doc/glossary.rst

     fixed parameters
         In AMICI, *fixed parameters* are parameters with respect to which no sensitivities are computed.
+The values of fixed parameters can changed.
+        "fixed" here refers to the fact that these parameters are fixed in context of parameter estimation.
-They usually correspond to experimental conditions.
+        Fixed parameters encode, for example, experimental conditions.
         For fixed parameters, different values can be set for :term:`pre-equilibration`, :term:`pre-simulation` and the main
         simulation.
 See also :term:`simulation periods`.
+        See also :term:`free parameters`.

+    free parameters
+        In AMICI, *free parameters* are parameters with respect to which sensitivities are computed.
+These are typically the parameters that are estimated in a parameter estimation problem.
+        See also :term:`fixed parameters`.

     IDAS
         `IDAS <https://computing.llnl.gov/projects/sundials/idas>`_ is a